Kinship Care

 Looked After - a child who is Accommodated by the local authority, or who is the subject of an Interim Care Order, a full Care Order or an Emergency Protection Order.

-5. Different Situations whereby Children may be Living with Family and Friends Carers
+5. Different Situations whereby Children may be Living with Kinship Carers

-There are a number of situations where a child may live in the care of family friends, each with different levels of permanence and therefore a different legal basis.
+There are a number of situations where a child may live in the care of kinship carers, each with different levels of permanence and therefore a different legal basis.
 This Policy addresses the following situations:

 5.1 Informal Kinship Care arrangements

-The Council does not have a duty to assess any such informal Kinship Care arrangements, and will only do so where it appears that services may be necessary to safeguard or promote the welfare of a Child in Need.
-In such cases, the Council has a responsibility under Section 17 of the Children Act 1989 to assess the child's needs and provide services to meet any assessed needs of the child.
-Following assessment, a Child in Need Plan will be drawn up and a package of support will be identified.
-This can comprise a variety of different types of services and support, including financial support.
+The local authority does not have a duty to assess any such informal kinship care arrangements and will only do so where it appears that services may be necessary to safeguard or promote the welfare of a Child in Need.
+In such cases, the local authority has a responsibility under Section 17 of the Children Act 1989 to assess the child's needs and provide services to meet any assessed needs of the child.
+Following an assessment, a Child in Need Plan will be drawn up and a package of support will be offered should this be identified.
+This can comprise of a variety of different types of services and support, including financial support.

 5.2 Private fostering arrangements

-This means an arrangement where a child who is under 16 (or 18 if disabled) is cared for and accommodated by someone who does not have Parental Responsibility for him and is not a relative, and the arrangement continues for a period of 28 days or more or is intended to do so.
+This means an arrangement where a child who is under 16 (or 18 if disabled) is cared for and lives with someone who does not have Parental Responsibility for him and is not a relative as defined in section 105 of the Children Act 1989, and the arrangement continues for a period of 28 days or more or is intended to do so.
 It does not include a child who is Looked After by a local authority.
 In a Private Fostering arrangement, the parent still holds Parental Responsibility and agrees the arrangement with the Private Foster Carer.

-In a Privately Fostered arrangement, it is a legal requirement that the Council satisfies itself that the arrangements are safe and satisfactory.
-However every effort is always made to maintain children within their families.
-Where a Private Fostering arrangement is made between parents and carers, the Council must be notified at least 6 weeks prior to the start of such an arrangement, or within 48 hours of an emergency placement (where it is intended that the arrangement will exceed 28 days).
-A representative from the Council will visit the premises where it is intended the child will live within 7 days and speak to the Private Foster Carers and all members of the household, including the child who is to be Privately Fostered.
+In a privately fostered arrangement, it is a legal requirement that the local authority satisfies itself that the arrangements are safe and satisfactory.
+However, every effort is always made to maintain children within their kinship network.
+Where a private fostering arrangement is made between parents and carers, the local authority must be notified at least 6 weeks prior to the start of such an arrangement, or within 48 hours of an emergency placement (where it is intended that the arrangement will exceed 28 days).
+A social worker will visit the premises where it is intended the child will live within 7 days and speak to the prospective private foster carers and all members of the household, including the child who is to be privately fostered.

-More information on Private Fostering can be obtained by contacting the Children's Advice and Duty Service on (01254) 587547.
+More information on private fostering can be obtained by contacting the Children's Advice and Duty Service on (01254) 587547 and see also: Blackburn with Darwen Borough Council website, Private Fostering.

-Should the child involved in a Private Fostering arrangement come within the definition of a Child in Need, the local authority has a responsibility to provide services to meet the assessed needs of the child under Section 17 of the Children Act 1989.
-Following assessment, a Child in Need Plan will be drawn up and a package of support will be identified.
+Should the child involved in a private fostering arrangement come within the definition of a Child in Need, the local authority has a responsibility to provide services to meet the assessed needs of the child under Section 17 of the Children Act 1989.
+Following assessment, a Child in Need Plan will be drawn up and a package of support will be offered should this be identified.
 As in 5.1 above, this can comprise a variety of different types of services and support and will be based on the assessed need of the child or young person and carers.

-The assessment and approval process for kinship carers who apply to be foster carers for a specific Looked After child will be the same as for any other foster carer except that the timescales for the assessment are different where a child is already in the placement as indicated above (Regulation 24).
-In all other respects the process is the same as for any other potential foster carers.
-An information pack will be available to potential foster carers about the process and they will be given the name and contact details of the social worker from the Kinship Care Team allocated to carry out the assessment.
+The assessment and approval process for kinship carers who apply to be foster carers for a specific Looked After child will be similar to any other foster carer and include statutory checks and references, DBS and medical, however the assessment is focused on meeting the needs of the specific child/children rather than general foster care.
+This is called a combined assessment, and it will consider both foster care and special guardianship in its recommendation.
+An information pack will be available to potential kinship carers about the process and they will be given the name and contact details of the social worker from the Kinship Care Team allocated to carry out the assessment.

-As a Looked After child, a Placement Plan will be produced which will set out the specific arrangements surrounding the child and the carers including the expectations of the foster carers and the support they can expect to receive to enable to fulfil their responsibilities for the child.
+On placement of a Looked After child with a kinship carer (be this under Regulation 24 or following full assessment and approval), a Placement Plan will be produced which will set out the specific arrangements surrounding the child and the carers including the expectations of the foster carers and the support they can expect to receive to enable to them to fulfil their responsibilities for the child.

-Once Kinship Carers are approved as foster carers, they will be allocated a supervising social worker from the fostering service to provide them with support and supervision; and they will receive fostering allowances for as long as they care for the child as a foster carer.
-Where temporary approval is given to such a placement under the procedure, the carers will receive financial support on a regular basis and based on individual assessed need.
+Once kinship foster carers are approved as foster carers, they will be allocated a supervising social worker from the fostering service to provide them with support and supervision; this may be the social worker who assessed the carers, or another social worker in the service.
+They will also receive fostering allowances for as long as they care for the child as a foster carer.

-While the child remains a Looked After child, as a foster carer, they will be expected to cooperate with all the processes that are in place to ensure that the child receives appropriate care and support, for example, contributing to reviews of the child's Care Plan, cooperating with the child's social worker and promoting the child's education and health needs.
+Kinship foster carers will be expected to sign a foster carer agreement which sets out all the expectations of the role while the child remains a Looked After child.
+As a kinship foster carer, they will be expected to cooperate with all the processes that are in place to ensure that the child receives appropriate care and support, for example, contributing to reviews of the child's care plan, cooperating with the child's social worker and promoting the child's education and health needs.

 5.4 Child Arrangements Order